kristianmandrup/cream/README.markdown

 ## Installation and configuration ##

-This gem has been designed for Rails 3 only.
+This gem has been designed for Rails 3 and Ruby 1.9 only.
+Some users have notified me that it doesn't work on Ruby 1.8.7, so be advised!

 ### Install gems